 Here are 14 dog breeds that hail from Scotland.

 Many Scottish dog breeds were developed for a certain job, such as hunting or herding, and they retain that desire to work today.
 If you’re considering one of these dogs, make sure you can provide them with ample mental and physical stimulation to satisfy their work ethic.
 Dog sports offer an excellent outlet to keep these dogs busy.

 01 of 14

-It’s probably not shocking to learn that the Scottish Terrier originated in Scotland.
-The breed, originally known as Aberdeen Terriers and now referred to mostly as Scotties, was bred to hunt vermin in the Scottish Highlands, and is thought by some experts to be the oldest variety of dog breed indigenous to Great Britain.
-They made their way to American shores in the late 1800s, and were recognized by the American Kennel Club (AKC) just two years later.
-And while they may be born and bred to hunt, Scotties have been most visible as companion animals to the rich and famous, including Humphrey Bogart and Franklin Roosevelt.
+It’s probably not shocking to learn that the Scottish terrier originated in Scotland.
+The breed, originally called the Aberdeen terrier, was developed to hunt vermin in the Scottish Highlands.
+Scotties made their way to North America in the late 1800s and were recognized by the American Kennel Club just two years later.
+While they may be bred to hunt, Scotties also are friendly and affectionate companions.

 Height: 10 inches

 Physical Characteristics: Short and stout; double coat; longer fur on the face, legs, and lower body